Peru: Photo Tour

 The tour begins this evening in Lima.
 Our hotel is located next to the airport, so you can be checking in a few minutes after clearing customs.

-Day 2: Lima to Huembo Lodge
+Day 2: Lima to Waqanki Lodge

-Day 3: Marvelous Spatuletail (Huembo)
+Day 5: Marvelous Spatuletail (Huembo)

 For many this day will be central to the whole reason for signing up on the tour, as we will be based at the only place in the world to photograph the Marvelous Saptuletail, an absurdly gorgeous hummingbird that is frequently spoken of as the most beautiful hummingbird on Earth.
 Ordinarily it is hard to find, let alone photograph, but at this relatively new lodge, this spectacular hummingbird is a daily visitor to the feeders, and will be the center of our attentions all day long.
 We will use multiflash techniques to get the very best photographs possible of this flagship species.
 Other species that are likely to feature too are Bronzy Inca, White-bellied Hummingbird, White-bellied and Little Woodstars, Andean Emerald, Silvery Tanager, Streaked Saltator, and White-sided Flowerpiercer.

-Day 4: Huembo to Owlet Lodge
+Day 6: Huembo to Owlet Lodge

 After another morning at Huembo, we'll drive an hour or two to Owlet Lodge, located in the huge Abra Patricia bird reserve.
 We will be greeted with the sight of hummingbirds right on the doorstep of this wonderful lodge, where species like Chestnut-breasted Coronet, Emerald-bellied Puffleg, Bronzy Inca, and White-bellied Woodstar can all count themselves as regular.
-Four nights will be spent at the comfortable Owlet Lodge, surrounded by beautiful cloudforest.
+Three nights will be spent at the comfortable Owlet Lodge, surrounded by beautiful cloudforest.

-Days 5-6: Owlet Lodge
+Days 7: Owlet Lodge

-Day 7: Alto Nieva
+Day 8: Alto Nieva

-Day 8: Owlet Lodge to Arena Blanca
+Day 9: Owlet Lodge to Arena Blanca

 After some final shooting around the lodge at Abra Patricia, we shall head east to the small private reserve of Arena Blanca.
-This small reserve has a brand new lodge conveniently located in the forest, where we plan to stay for two nights.
+This small reserve has a new lodge conveniently located in the forest, where we plan to stay for two nights.
 The lodge is very small, so for larger groups we may have to stay at another lodge in the area.

-Day 9: Arena Blanca Reserve
+Day 10: Arena Blanca Reserve

 Arena Blanca has large, wooden blind built for photographing shy forest understory birds including Rufous-breasted Wood-Quail, Cinereous and Little Tinamous, and Orange-billed Sparrow.
 The fruit feeders can be incredible active and give us the chance for the endemic Black-bellied Tanager along with others like Magpie Tanager, Speckled Chachalaca, Golden-bellied Euphonia, and sometimes even monkeys.
 Hummingbird feeders and flowering plants attract a constant stream of hummingbirds too, with Wire-crested Thorntail often being the star of the show.
 Mixed species flocks often come through the main clearing of the reserve along with the occasional surprise like Red-ruffed Fruitcrow and Fiery-capped Manakin.